acl21/wcsac/README.md

-# Worst-Case Soft Actor-Critic for Safety-Constrained Reinforcement Learning: A PyTorch Implementation
+# Worst-Case Soft Actor-Critic (WCSAC) for Safety-Constrained Reinforcement Learning: A PyTorch Implementation

-This is PyTorch implementation of Worst-Case Soft Actor-Critic (WCSAC) [[Page]](https://ojs.aaai.org/index.php/AAAI/article/view/17272) [[PDF]](https://www.st.ewi.tudelft.nl/mtjspaan/pub/Yang21aaai.pdf).
+This is a PyTorch implementation of Worst-Case Soft Actor-Critic (WCSAC) [[Page]](https://ojs.aaai.org/index.php/AAAI/article/view/17272) [[PDF]](https://www.st.ewi.tudelft.nl/mtjspaan/pub/Yang21aaai.pdf).
 This repository is built on top [PyTorch SAC](https://github.com/denisyarats/pytorch_sac) by Denis Yarats and Ilya Kostrikov.
 You can find the official implementation in TensorFlow [here](https://github.com/AlgTUDelft/WCSAC).

 ## Results and Environment